Home

 — โซ้ยโด้ย (@nubbank_) Could 8, 2022

-Several tweets describe what occurred as a failure of Thailand’s training system, notably within the area of hygiene.
-“I can’t bear the thought of more than half of the nation being like this,” one other Twitter consumer wrote.
+A number of tweets describe what happened as a failure of Thailand’s training system, notably within the area of hygiene.
+“I can’t bear the thought of greater than half of the nation being like this,” one other Twitter user wrote.

-Thai Enquirer attempted to reach native police in Chaiyaphum for comment, but they didn't reply by the point of publishing.
+Thai Enquirer attempted to reach local police in Chaiyaphum for remark, however they didn't respond by the point of publishing.

-Authorities are nonetheless looking out the group’s compound for different suspicious materials.
-This is an ongoing story and we could have more particulars in the coming days.
+Authorities are nonetheless searching the group’s compound for other suspicious materials.
+That is an ongoing story and we will have more details in the coming days.

 Quelle: www.thaienquirer.com